 Rdex is now available for Android devices.
 If you use Rdex in conjunction with Dropbox you can maintain synchronization between Rdex for Windows and Android.

 To open a file from within Rdex, press the menu button and select "Open File."
 Navigate the folders in the memory card until you find the Rdex file you transferred.
-Select a file by touching it on the touchscreen.
-There is also a menu option for recently used files.
+Select a file by touching it.
+Alternatively, you can open an Rdex file using a file browser such as Astro.
+Rdex also has a menu option to open recently used files.
 Rdex will attempt to load the most recently used file when it starts up.

 To create a new card or edit an existing card, access the edit menu with a long touch on the main screen and select "New" or "Edit."
 Type in the text you want or use copy and paste.
 When you are done press the "Save" button.
 You can delete a card from the edit menu using "Delete."
-A new database file can be created from the edit menu using "Create New Database."
-The database file is always saved after any changes.
+A new cardfile can be created from the edit menu using "Create New Database."
+The cardfile is always saved after any changes.

 To prevent any accidental changes to the database you can select "Read Only Mode" in Menu/Preferences.
 The edit menu is disabled in Read Only Mode.

 To find a card, type a string in the Search Box and tap the search icon or press the search button.
 Search strings are not case sensitive.
 Tap the search icon again to find the next occurrence.
 If the Search Box is blank, you simply jump to the next card.
 If you type a string into the Search Box and tap "Enter" or "Done" on the keyboard, Rdex will list the first line of every card that contains the search string.
 If the Search Box is blank the first line of every card will be listed.
 Select the desired card by tapping it.